ollionorg/slate/source/includes/_user.md

 # User

-The API allows you to create, delete, and update your users with addition of socail providers and passwordless authentication using magic link.
+The1 API allows you to create, delete, and update your users with addition of socail providers and passwordless authentication using magic link.
 You can retrieve individual users as well as a list of all your users.
 Also the api gives ability to set authorization level privileges using the rules object.

 ## Sign Up Using Email and Password